 Getting to know how to end a relationship with someone you love is the last thing you need to learn.
 Or it could be better if you never need to know anything about it.
-Because everyone wants a long lasting relationship with someone they loved.
+Because everyone wants a long-lasting relationship with someone they loved.

 Do you still remember how happy you’re when you fall in love with your partner?
 Your day was bright, a smile on your face and you feel like you’re the happiest person on the earth.
-Everyone feels that way, we thought that he is the one and your relationship will last forever.
+Everyone feels that way, you thought that he is the one and your relationship will last forever.

 Suddenly, things happen and you’re in the middle of a breakup…

 Relationships may end for a lot of reasons.
 It could be because you’re no longer happy with your partner, or you think he’s not good enough for you, or he never really cares about your relationship future.

 Whatever the reasons, ending a relationship never been easy.
 Especially if you already been together for a few years.
 You have a lot of sweet memories been build together.
 Also, a lot of love has been shared.
 They are your partner and you love them, deep into your heart.